 - Eligibility rules mirror those of the existing federal tax credit.
 Under the federal rules, an eligible individual acquiring the home (and, if applicable, the spouse or common law partner jointly purchasing the home) must not have previously owned another home during the calendar year in which the home was purchased or in any of the previous four years.

 - The individual and/or spouse/common law partner must occupy the home within one year of purchase.

 - By following the federal rules, a qualifying home is either a new or existing home located in Saskatchewan that is eligible for the federal Home Buyers’ Plan where home purchasers are permitted to withdraw funds from their RRSPs to finance the home purchase.
 Qualifying homes include single-family houses, semi-detached houses, townhouses, mobile homes, condominium units and apartments in multi-unit houses or apartment buildings.
 However, if you received a loan through the Graduate Retention Program First Home Plan, then you may not claim the Saskatchewan First-Time Home Buyers’ tax credit.

 - Saskatchewan matches the federal rules for extending tax credit eligibility to the acquisition of homes that are more accessible or functional for people with disabilities.

-- If you purchase a home during the 2017 calendar year, claim the tax credit on the 2017 Saskatchewan income tax return, which is filed in the spring of 2018.
+- If you purchase a home during the calendar year, claim the tax credit on the Saskatchewan income tax return for that year, which is filed in the spring of the following year.

 - The non-refundable nature of the tax credit means that you must be subject to Saskatchewan income tax to benefit from the tax credit.
 However, you can share the tax credit with a spouse or common law partner, if applicable.